grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

        }
        ```

-        1. If you do not want to search for Pods in the the namespace Grafana
+        1. If you do not want to search for Pods in the the Namespace Grafana
            Agent is running in, set `own_namespace` to `false`.

         2. Replace `NAMESPACE_NAMES` with a comma-delimited list of strings
-           representing namespaces to search.
+           representing Namespaces to search.
 Each string must be wrapped in
            double quotes.
 For example, `"default","kube-system"`.

     3. To use a field selector to limit the number of discovered Pods, add the